ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 The ONE Record data model is based on an industry ontology using the RDF format.
 Specifically, the ONE Record API specifies the use of JSON-LD as the RDF serialization.
 JSON-LD provides for Linked Data and allows the creation of a comprehensive network of data and that is the thinking behind ONE Record, i.e. data related to specific consignments and shipments are accessible as a unique and single record, i.e. "one record" in that network of linked data.

 Other RDF serializations may also be used since they are interchangeable.
-The ONE Record API specification also allows the Terse RDF Triple Language (TTL)
+The ONE Record API specification also allows the [Terse RDF Triple Language (TTL)](https://www.w3.org/TeamSubmission/turtle/)

-#### Logistics Objects
+#### Logistics Objects (LO)

 The ONE Record data model is organized as a set of data objects that represent realworld concepts in logistics and transport, also know as digital twins.
-These data objects are referred to as "Logistics Objects" in the world of ONE Record.
+These data objects are referred to as `Logistics Objects (LO)` in the world of ONE Record.
 The data exchange that is facilitated by the ONE Record API is mainly the exchange of Logistics Objects, often shorted to LO.
 This is a departure from the traditional logistics and transport EDI systems that only exchanged documents.
 The concept of Logistics Objects is far more extensive since Logistics Objects can be more granular and have very specific usage in different use cases within the logistics and transport domain.
-An example of a Logistics Object would be an IoT **Sensor** or an **Address** or a **BookingRequest** and [many more](https://onerecord.iata.org/cargo).
+An example of a Logistics Object would be a `Piece`, an `IoT Sensor` or an a `BookingRequest` and [many more](https://onerecord.iata.org/cargo).

-#### Main API features
+## Main API features

 The following features summarize all of the API features